IPL-FEI/PupilAnalysis/README.md

 In this step is done the reconstruction of the missing data intervals.

-Example of missing data by blink of an eye.
+Example of missing data by blink of an eye:

 ![Image](scr/MissingData.png)

 Step 1: Location of missing data intervals.

 ![Image](scr/Pre0.png)

 Removal of outliers and preservation of the positions of the data.

 ![Image](scr/Pre1.png)

 Step 2: Data interpolation.

 ![Image](scr/Pre2.png)

 Step 3: Smoothing for remove noise.

 ![Image](scr/Pre3.png)

 Example with 220 seconds of recording.
 Signal before and after pre-processing.

 ![Image](scr/Pre4.png)